marigold-dev/deku/bin/brainstorming.md

 if 2/3 votes 2 times, then all the validators that voted 2/3 loose their money and everyone that did a double spend looses all their money if 2/3 of the chain is corrupted

+---

+## Out of order execution

+**caution**

+Because we have multicore we can compute in parallel, and assume that a block will be signed, so applying it in parallel and switching if it actually get's signed.

+The same is valid for the block producer, who can produce and apply a new block because if he is not doing anything wrong, it's quite likely to be the signed block.